 When can people have their say?

-The consultation will last for 12 weeks, between Wednesday 18 November 2020 and Wednesday 10 February 2021.
+The consultation lasted between Wednesday 18 November 2020 and Wednesday 10 February 2021 and is now closed.

 How can I apply for housing in Wirral?